mralexandernickel/location-search/PROJECT.md

 And so I also implemented the remaining functionality of my search, including GoogleMaps-API and the randomized results... still surprised by the very good performance and proud that not even 1 request is hitting our server and database.

-I bet you can't believe me, so please see by yourself --> [Demo](http://mralexandernickel.github.io/location-search)
+Can't believe me?
+Please see by yourself... [mralexandernickel.github.io/location-search](http://mralexandernickel.github.io/location-search)